-CHS, EHS, NHS 12 1.0 Credit Prerequisite: Introduction to Art or Art Survey; Drawing and Painting recommended.
+Prerequisite: Introduction to Art or Art Survey; Drawing and Painting 1 is recommended

-Advanced Placement Studio Art is a college level course that is designed for students who are seriously interested in the practical experience of art and wish to develop mastery in the concept, composition, and execution of their ideas.
-In building a portfolio, students experience a variety of concepts, techniques, and approaches designed to help them demonstrate their abilities as well as their versatility with techniques, problem solving, and ideation.
-Students will also develop a body of work for the Concentration section of their portfolio that investigates an idea of personal interest to them.
-Prerequisites of Introduction to Art or Art Survey; Drawing and Painting is also recommended.
-Grading follows the AP Rubric for all projects and a final portfolio are required for the exam.
+Advanced Placement Studio Art is a college level course that is designed for students who are interested in the freedom to express their personal style and voice through the practical expression of art and wish to develop a mastery in the concept, composition, and execution of their ideas.
+In the building of their portfolio, students experience a variety of concepts, techniques, and approaches designed to help them demonstrate their abilities as well as their versatility with techniques problem solving and ideation.
+Students will also develop a body of work for the Concentration and Breadth sections of their portfolio that investigates an idea of personal interest.
+Grading follows the AP Rubric for all projects and a final portfolio.
 Basic materials are supplied.
 Individual projects may incur additional costs.